 If the grant award further limits TWC’s liability beyond what is described in this AEL Letter, the limits set forth in the grant award prevail.

-NLF: AEL grant recipients must be aware that notwithstanding any provisions of the grant award, TWC’s obligations for costs incurred or performances rendered by the entity under the grant award are contingent upon receipt of adequate funds from federal and state sources to meet TWC’s liabilities under the grant award.
+NLF: AEL grant recipients must comply with the requirements notwithstanding any provisions of the grant award.
+TWC’s obligations for costs incurred or performances rendered by the entity under the grant award are contingent upon receipt of adequate funds from federal and state sources to meet TWC’s liabilities under the grant award.
 The grant award is subject to revision upon actual receipt of funds from federal or state sources.
 If the grant award further limits TWC’s obligations beyond what is described in this AEL Letter, the obligations set forth in the grant award prevail.

 Reporting